 How Long to Wear Compression Socks After Surgery: A Comprehensive Guide

-Scenarios where determining how long to wear compression socks after surgery is a concern:
+Scenarios wherein the duration of wearing compression socks after surgery becomes a concern:

 1. How long should I wear compression socks after surgery?